Dragon Age: The Silent Grove

 Dragon Age: The Silent Grove is a six-issue heroic fantasy comic book limited series set in the Dragon Age universe.
-The first in a series of Dragon Age visual media to be published by Dark Horse Comics, it was originally a exclusive digital release between February to May 2012.
+The first in a series of Dragon Age visual media to be published by Dark Horse Comics, it was originally an exclusive digital release between February and May 2012.
 The series was primarily written by David Gaider, with Alexander Freed as scriptwriter and artwork by Chad Hardin.

 The Silent Grove takes place following the events of the 2011 video game Dragon Age II and features appearances from major series characters Alistair, Varric Tethras, and Isabela.
 The story follows their exploits in the land of Antiva in search of answers to the truth behind the disappearance of Alistair's father and predecessor as King of Ferelden, Maric Theirin.

 The Silent Grove has received some praise for its story, artwork and pacing, though other reviewers are less enthusiastic about the characterization of its protagonists.
 There is consensus among reviewers that readers who are already fans of the Dragon Age video game series would get the most enjoyment out of The Silent Grove.